Warren Brandt (artist)

-Warren Brandt (February 26, 1918, Greensboro, North Carolina, USA - May 5, 2002 Sykesville, Maryland, USA) was an American painter who made significant contributions to modern realism.
+Warren Brandt (February 26, 1918 - May 5, 2002) was an American painter who made significant contributions to modern realism.
 As an educator, he played a pioneering role in establishing formal art programs at several state universities in the American South and Midwest during the1950s.
 While his early career showed influences of abstract expressionism, he later developed a distinctive figurative style inspired by Henri Matisse.
 Brandt specialized in domestic scenes and still lifes, characterized by vibrant colors and carefully structured compositions.
 His work is held in numerous art institutions and private collections across the United States.

 Early life, education, and military

 Warren Brandt was born on February 26, 1918, in Greensboro, North Carolina, the youngest of seven children.
 His father, Leon Joseph Brandt, was a cotton farmer who had served as mayor of Greensboro from 1907 to 1909, and his mother, Jessie Wooding, was a Virginia native.
 His father died at age 49 from influenza and pneumonia when Warren was not quite two years old.
 From his earliest memory, Brandt aspired to be an artist.
 Though he was a talented football player, whose team tied for the state championship in his senior year, his passion for art was stronger.
 With just seven dollars in his pocket and determined to study art he hitchhiked to New York City in 1935.

 Brandt began his formal art education by attending night classes at Pratt Institute in Brooklyn from 1935 to 1937, while making deliveries in the garment district by day.
 In 1938 he hitchhiked again, this time to California, where he worked in animation for Walt Disney for one year.

 His studies were interrupted by World War II, during which he served in the National Guard for one year in 1941, and the U.S. Army (1943–1946) at Fort Bragg as an official portraitist.
 Following his military service, Brandt returned to New York to study on the G.I.
 Bill at the Art Students League with Yasuo Kuniyoshi.
 He then moved to St. Louis, MO to study under notable artists Philip Guston and Max Beckmann at Washington University.
 After earning his B.F.A. in 1948, he took ten months to study in Rome and Paris on a Milliken Fellowship; between 1951 and 1952 in New York, he took several art history courses at New York University Institute of Fine Arts including a seminar on Goya; then returned to his hometown to complete his M.F.A. at The University of North Carolina at Greensboro in 1953.
 During this period Brandt made frequent trips from Greensboro to New York where he spent time at the Cedar Tavern, a well-known gathering place for abstract expressionists.
 There, he developed friendships with several artists, including Franz Kline and Jack Tworkov.